Speeding Tickets / Citations / Moving Violations / Traffic Court

 Contact the Law Offices of Gary W. Desper

-If you need an experienced attorney to represent you with a serious traffic offense, motor vehicle charge, traffic ticket, or citation, give Gary W. Desper a call today at 410-876-4646 for your initial consultation (first 30 minutes are free for new clients).
+If you need an experienced attorney to represent you with a serious traffic offense, motor vehicle charge, traffic ticket, or citation, give Gary W. Desper a call today at 410-876-4646 for your initial consultation.

 Gary Is a great lawyer.
 I had 6 points on my record.
 I was facing 8 and was going to loose my license.
 Garry helped me to get it reduced to one.
 He not only helped me get my desired case but also won the other 2 cases for his other clients the same day.
 Highly recommended.